AlgoFerale/Algojam-Ferale/Readme.md

 - user: algoferale
 - passw: algoFAC0

-Now proceed to the ecosystem where a plethora of algorithmic creatures await your arrival:
+Now proceed to the ecosystem where many of algorithmic creatures await your arrival:

 - https://replicate.com/explore

 We invite you to interpret and adapt this process:

-Situaded knowledge/info/experience → **feral data** → **feral prompt → feral diffractions →** info/knowledge
+Personal knowledge/info/experience → **(feral)data** → **(feral)prompt → (feral)diffractions →** +++info/knowledge

-Use your situated experience and personal history as much as possible.
-Feral data can be anything - a story, a poem, a dream, etc. based on your own life experiences.
+(Feral) data can be anything - a story, a poem, a dream, etc. based on your own life experiences.
 Algorithmic creatures were born out of statistical generalizations so they won’t see you coming.
 How you translate your feral data into a feral prompt is very much up to you and will greatly affect the kind of diffractions produced by the algorithmic creature.

  Some ideas to try: